 - Dependent: characterised by a fear of separation, leading to submissive and ‘clingy’ behaviour.
 A person with a dependent personality type requires constantly being taken care of.

-What young people can do about personality disorders
+What students can do about personality disorders

-Given people may be unaware of having a personality disorder they can be fairly difficult to treat.
+Given young people may be unaware of having a personality disorder they can be fairly difficult to treat.
 If worried about having a personality disorder, it is important to discuss issues with a school counsellor, or local GP in order to establish what the best course of management will be.
 This may include psychological therapy or in some circumstances medication.
 Routine medical care may be also important, even if the symptoms feel under control.

 Other steps young people can take include learning about personality disorders, which can enable individuals to realise how they are being affected by their disorder, and to become attuned to the associated symptoms or warning signs that may trigger symptoms (such as an angry outburst).
 This may also be a helpful thing for friends and family to ensure they understand the nature of the personality disorder.
 Improving and developing coping strategies can be useful to minimise anger and frustration.